PARADE OF SAIL: Approx. 12.00 noon Friday 15th June (exact time TBC)

 Her three masted rig and the interrupted decks create a beautiful and unforgettable silhouette of a classic sailing ship.
 The current rig has been designed and built to resemble the famous HMS Endeavour on board of which Captain Cook discovered Australia.
 It is known that the Endeavour used to be called ‘Earl of Pembroke’ in the days when she worked as a coal trader in the West Country.
 She is a truly magnificent vessel built as a real, working wooden sailing boat and maintained in that way to preserve her natural character and beauty.

 One of the world’s most famous Tall Ships, “The Phoenix”, will return once again to Drogheda for the Irish Maritime Festival.
-The 112 foot long twin masted Brigantine which carries 4,000 square feet of sail, will be instantly recognisable to film goers due to the role it played in the Ridley Scott film “1492: Conquest of Paradise”.
+The 112 foot long twin masted Brigantine which carries 4,000 square feet of sail, will be instantly recognisable to film goers from the role it played in the Ridley Scott film “1492: Conquest of Paradise”.
 In the movie “The Phoenix” was converted into a 15th century caravel to accurately replicate Columbus’s flagship “The Sancta Maria” and the conditions its sailors experienced on their historic voyage of discovery.

 Back by popular demand, “The Phoenix” has an extremely interesting maritime history having been built in Denmark in 1929 to serve as a Danish Evangelical Mission Schooner.
 She was involved in this mission work travelling from port to port carrying evangelical missionaries for 20 years before being retired in 1949.